THE CEO'S ROLE IN STRATEGIC PLANNING

 By Ruth Tearle

 What is the role of the CEO in ensuring an effective strategy process?
-Think back to your last strategic planning retreat.
+Think back to your last strategic planning conference.
 Was it powerful, exciting and creative?
 Did your team get fully involved in the process?
+Did everyone think strategically and creatively about the future of the organization.
 Did you all come away with a common vision that you can use to guide your every day decisions?
 Do you have a vision that your leadership team can use to inspire and energise all your people?

 Or, did you come away from the workshop feeling disappointed and cheated?
 Perhaps you hired an external consultant, and he/she failed to deliver what you expected.
 After 3 days of listening to debates, nothing tangible emerged.
 All in all, the whole process was simply a waste of time.